-- · A telehealth visit with an in-network Superior provider does not require prior authorization. - A telehealth visit with an in-network Superior provider is subject to the same co-payments, coinsurance and deductible amounts as an in-person visit with an in-network provider.
+- A telehealth visit with an in-network Superior provider does not require prior authorization. - A telehealth visit with an in-network Superior provider is subject to the same co-payments, co-insurance and deductible amounts as an in-person visit with an in-network provider.
+As a Superior member, there is no cost for a telehealth visit with an in-network Superior provider.

-Telehealth and telemedicine services from Teladoc are available to you when your PCP's office is closed.
-Teladoc is your convenient, 24-hour access to in-network healthcare providers for non-emergency medical issues.
-You can use Teladoc to get medical help for illnesses such as:
+Telehealth and telemedicine services are available to you when your PCP's office is closed.
+You can receive medical help for illnesses such as:

-- Colds, flu & fevers
+- Colds, flu and fever

-- Rash, skin conditions

 - · Sinuses, allergies

-- Pink Eye - Respiratory infections
+- Respiratory infections